sitemule/noxDbApi/README.md

-# noxDbAPI - SQL routines as web-services.
+# noxDbAPI is Db2 SQL routines as web-services for IBM i.

 Stored procedures, UDTF and scalar functions as web services using noxDb for IBM i

-noxDbAPI is a simple way to expose Db2 stored procedures, UDTF and scalar functions as web-services on the IBM i.
+noxDbAPI is a simple way to expose Db2 stored procedures, UDTF and scalar functions as web-services on the IBM i. noxDbAPI also provide the openAPI ( swagger) interface so you can discover and test you Db2 routines using a web interface.

 In this example everything is fully open, however you might contain the services you expose either by access security or by user defined access rules added to this code - Whatever serves you best.